Various popular opera composers called Vienna home, so it’s no surprise to find one of the world’s most prestigious opera venues here as well.

 The downside to this glorious history and reputation is that the Staatsoper often sells out.
 However, you have an entirely plausible way to get inexpensive tickets on the day of a performance.

-Should you simply wish to see inside this historical building, you don’t need a ticket for an opera.
-The Staatsoper offers rather nice guided tours in various languages.
+Should you simply wish to see inside this historical building, you don’t need an opera ticket: the Staatsoper offers rather lovely guided tours in various languages.

 Season: September to June or early July